fortran-lang/talks/FortranCon2020-community/slides/motivation.md

 * A rich standard library
 * An easy-to-use, fast package manager
 * A cutting-edge open source compiler and interpreter
-* A modern, beautiful website and learning resources
+* A modern, beautiful website and learning resources to attract new users
 * A welcoming and inclusive online community
 </section>